CraigStuntz/CraigStuntz.github.io/posts/2023-02-21-building-a-synthesizer-1.markdown

   oscillators in the full system.
 An oscillator is a "thing which produces sound" which can be filtered and combined by other modules.
 * Two [envelope generators](https://www.ericasynths.lv/shop/diy-kits-1/edu-diy-eg/)
   which produce, well, envelopes.
-Think of an envelope as the volume over time of a particular note.
+Think of an envelope as (for example) the volume over time of a particular note.
 If you were making an organ sound, you would want the volume of a note to immediately drop to nothing when you took your finger off of a key.
 If you were making a xylophone sound, on the other hand, you would want the sound to slowly fade out.
 The envelope generator produces a voltage which corresponds to this desired change in volume.
 However, actually affecting the sound produced by an oscillator with this envelope will require another module, the VCA.
-The full system includes two identical EGs modules, presumably because there are two oscillator modules and two VCAs (on one single module).
+The full system includes two identical EGs modules.
+Envelopes are also useful for controlling things besides volume, such as filters.
 * A [dual VCA](https://www.ericasynths.lv/shop/diy-kits-1/edu-diy-vca/) (Voltage
   Controlled Amplifier).
-The primary use case for this module is taking as inputs the sound produced by the oscillator and the envelope produced by the envelope generator and producing as an output a sound which follows the envelope in volume and has a tone produced by the oscillator.
+The primary use case for this module is taking as inputs the sound produced by the oscillator and the envelope produced by an envelope generator and producing as an output a sound which follows the envelope in volume and has a tone produced by the oscillator.
 There are other ways to use it, but this is the most common thing to do.